Find out more about all of the skills that come together to help children develop speech, language and communication- The Building Blocks of Language!

 Click on the leaflet for more information.

 Many parents use a dummy to help soothe their child.
-This is understandable as most babies have a strong sucking reflex and often a dummy can help settle a child.
-Dummies can be an invaluable support to parents and babies in the early months of development.
+This is understandable.
+Most babies have a strong sucking reflex and often a dummy can help settle a child.
+Dummies can be a great support to parents and babies in the early months of development.

-However, did you know that prolonged use of a dummy can cause potential risks to the development of speech and language?
+But, did you know that using a dummy for too long can cause impact on the development of speech and language?

 Click on the leaflet for more information.